 - The child sought to be placed is four (4) years of age or younger, including sibling groups sought to be placed with the same proposed placement resource;

-- The child is currently in an emergency placement; or
+- The child is currently in an emergency placement for less than thirty (30) days. or

 - The court has made a finding that the child should be treated as a priority ICPC placement.